pachoclo/corona-tracker/README.md

 > PWA Installation instructions -> ["How to install a PWA to your device?"](https://medium.com/progressivewebapps/how-to-install-a-pwa-to-your-device-68a8d37fadc1)

 ## 🥅 Goals
-1. Create a **clean and simple** pwa/web/mobile app for people to track and visualize the data they find the most useful.
+1. Create a **clean and simple** app for people to track and visualize the covid data.
-2. Offer context to emphasize a clear perspective (e.g. % of total world population, the flattening of the curve in countries that first fought the outbreak).

 ## 🕹 Development

 Install Dependencies
 ```
-npm i
+yarn
 ```

 Start in development mode
 ```
-npm run dev
+yarn run dev
 ```

 Build for production
 ```
-npm run build
+yarn build
 ```

 Production run
 ```
-npm start
+yarn start
 ```